Put on the Music…Let’s Dance (1977)

 Original Performance on May 7, 1977

-(1977) May 7 Put on the Music Let’s Dance Forty-five minute show piece, a performance based on film dance of 1930s and 1940s (CABARET) An actress, live on stage at a dressing table, putting on nylons, etc, reminisces over memorabilia about her life as a stage dancer/actress, lover at war, of the 1940’s.
-There are short segments of entertainment type dancing that is loosely based on film character prototypes and show business dancing.
-The work reflects Maida’s early involvement in tap dancing and musical theater.
+Fifty-minute show/entertainment piece, a performance based by MWDCCo on film dance, 1930s and ’40s (CABARET).
+An actress, dancer – Kay Shepherd, live on stage at a dressing table, sensually puts on nylons while reminiscing over memorabilia about her life as a stage dancer/actress, grieving over her “lover” at war, reflecting on life in the USA in the 1940’s.
+In Put on the Music – Let’s Dance, there are short segments of entertainment style dancing that is loosely based on film character prototypes and show business / commercial/entertainment dancing/dancers (men and women).

-STAGE SHOW (Holywood) VERSION: For the second version, dancers wore authentic satin white costumes and white tuxedos designed and created for the period by Beth Burkhardt, Washington, DC costume designer and modern dancer.
+(1977) May 7 The second, more polished and sophisticated version, was re-created for City Dance performance at Warner 1977, sponsored by Washington Performing Arts Society.
+For the second version, dancers wore authentic satin white costumes and white tuxedos designed and created for the period by Beth Burkhardt, Washington, DC costume designer and modern dancer.

-Regrettably, there is no “live performance” of the stage version, 1977, only a walk-thru version done at Marvin Theatre since there was no opportunity for a full run for the City Dance performance at Warner Theater, May 7, 1977.
+1977 documentation: no “live performance” video of the 1977 stage performance at Warner Theatre.
+A video was shot at the rehearsal in Dorothy Betts Marvin Theatre the day of the Warner Theatre performance.
+There was no opportunity for a full run of Put on the Music Let’s Dance for the City Dance performance at Warner Theater, May 7, 1977.

-Dance Sequence for Put on the Music…Let’s Dance:
+Warner Theatre – Dance Sequence for Put on the Music…Let’s Dance:

-Jive (each dancer acting out as a musician in an imaginary band);
+Jive (each dancer acting out as a musician in an imaginary band)

 Long Tail, Dexter Gordon;